Kiroli School Nurse Page

 About Nurse Aimée

 Aimée Swanner is our school nurse.
-Known affectionately as “Nurse Aimée”, this is her seventh year at Kiroli.
+Also known as “Nurse Aimée” to her school kiddos, this is her eighth year at Kiroli.
 A Louisiana Tech graduate with over 20 years of maternal/child experience, Aimée began her career in the school system when her oldest son started kindergarten at Kiroli.
 Before becoming a school nurse, she worked in the Neonatal Intensive Care Unit (NICU) at St. Francis Medical Center.